ojaswi1234/chess-game-with-chatting/README.md

 npm start
 ```

-Frontend setup instructions will be added as we build.
+Backend setup instructions will be added as we build.

 ---